Gregory Kaplan

 My education at Northwestern University was centered on psychodynamic psychotherapy.
 It was incorporated into multiple skills courses.
 In addition, I have trained extensively in psychodynamic group therapy.
 My practice centers around insight-based therapy, which means we are trying to uncover the roots of feelings, behaviors, and beliefs that are fed by unconscious sources, not exclusively memories but also fantasies and, most of all, unmet or over-met needs.

-• Family Therapy External link
+• Psychoanalytic External link

 • Internal Family Systems (IFS) External link